Electogenius/showhtm/README.md

 789239. hit enter

-<blockquote>this is very useless — Thomas Alva Edison, 2016</blockquote>
+<blockquote>this is very useless — Thomas Alva Edison, 2013</blockquote>

 only use: make apple web apps yay

+New compressed link mode at /c.html